microsoft/promptflow/docs/cloud/azureai/create-run-with-compute-session.md

 :::
 ::::

-## Specify pip requirements for automatic runtime
+## Specify pip requirements for compute session

 If `requirements.txt` exists in the same folder with `flow.dag.yaml`.
-The dependencies in it will be automatically installed for automatic runtime.
+The dependencies in it will be automatically installed for compute session.

 You can also specify which requirements file to use in `flow.dag.yaml` like this: